Geuzen: Origin of the name

 The appellation was not forgotten.
 In a speech at a great feast held by some 300 confederates at the Hotel Culemburg three days later, Brederode declared that if need be they were all ready to become beggars in their country's cause.
 Henceforward the name became a party title.
 The patriot party adopted the emblems of beggary, the wallet and the bowl, as trinkets to be worn on their hats or their girdles, and a medal was struck having on one side the head of Philip II, on the other two clasped hands with the motto Fidèle au roy, jusqu'à porter la besace ("Loyal to the King, up to carrying the beggar's pouch").
 The original league of Beggars was short-lived, crushed by Alba, but its principles survived and were to be ultimately triumphant.

-In the Dutch language the word geuzennaam is used for linguistic reappropriation: a pejorative term used with pride by the people called that way.
+In the Dutch language the word geuzennaam, lit.
+'Begger-name', is used for linguistic reappropriation: a pejorative term used with pride by the people called that way.